2018 Federal Policy Priorities

-The Enterprise Public Policy Team works with Congress, the Administration, state and local governments, community development organizations and other partners and stakeholders to safeguard, expand and improve affordable housing and community development programs for the benefit of people of modest means.
+The Enterprise Public Policy Team works with Congress, the Administration, state and local governments, candidates for public office, community development organizations and other partners and stakeholders to safeguard, expand and improve affordable housing and community development programs for the benefit of people of modest means.
 We do direct advocacy, share information, and create tools for use by concerned citizens to communicate with policy makers.

 - Maximizing resources for affordable housing and community development,

 - Supporting investments in housing as part of our nation's infrastructure,